neuralmagic/deepsparse/examples/ultralytics-yolo/ultralytics-readmes/deepsparse-readme.md

 DeepSparse takes advantage of model sparsity to gain its performance speedup.

-Sparsification through pruning and quantization is a broadly studied technique, allowing reductions of 10x in the size and compute needed to execute a network, while maintaining high accuracy.
-DeepSparse is sparsity-aware, so it skips the multiply-adds by 0, shrinking amount of compute in a forward pass.
-Since the sparse computation is memory bound, DeepSparse executes the network depth-wise, breaking the problem into Tensor Columns, vertical stripes of computation that fit in cache.
+Sparsification through pruning and quantization is a broadly studied technique, allowing order-of-magnitude reductions in the size and compute needed to execute a network, while maintaining high accuracy.
+DeepSparse is sparsity-aware, meaning it skips the zeroed out parameters, shrinking amount of compute in a forward pass.
+Since the sparse computation is now memory bound, DeepSparse executes the network depth-wise, breaking the problem into Tensor Columns, vertical stripes of computation that fit in cache.

 <p align="center">
   <img width="60%" src="sparse-network.svg">
 </p>

-Sparse computation, executed depth-wise in cache, allows DeepSparse to deliver GPU-class performance on CPUs!
+Sparse networks with compressed computation, executed depth-wise in cache, allows DeepSparse to deliver GPU-class performance on CPUs!

 ### How Do I Create A Sparse Version of YOLOv5 Trained on My Data?